3750449/Project-3----Huffman-Trees-part1-315/README.txt

 ## Implementation Details

-This project implements **Part 1 of Project 3 — the Scanner module** of the Huffman Coding pipeline It tokenizes text files into normalized ASCII words following the project’s tokenization rules
+This project implements **Part 1 of Project 3 — the Scanner module** of the Huffman Coding pipeline It tokenizes text files into normalized ASCII words

 ### Files Implemented